Environmental Questionnaire Sample & Example

 Cover All Grounds During an ESA Report

 On the other hand, this form can also be requested by an environmental professional, during a transaction screen review, desktop report, or Phase 1 ESA.
 For instance, a geologist can utilize the written statement of the current tenant or property owner, by asking them to document their official land-use in the questionnaire.
 Similarly, an engineering consultant may request their Client or the report user to complete the form as well.
 The objective in the case is to cover all grounds during a comprehensive assessment.

 Small Business Administration – SBA Environmental Review Process

 The Small Business Administration (SBA) specifies its own requirements for an environmental questionnaire.
 For instance, the SBA environmental questionnaire can request information about an adjacent property, as well as the Subject Site itself.
 For instance, a multi-family lot that is adjacent to a gasoline service station may have a contamination migration concern.
 Thus, further investigation may be in order.
 The SBA suggests lenders complete this form in good faith, upon visiting a property.
 Similarly, consultants also request users of an SBA Phase 1 ESA, to complete the form as well.

 Similarly, the USDA states any activity that may adversely affect the environment must not be undertaken without completing a “Rural Development Environmental Report.”
 Thus, in the same way as the SBA, the USDA implements additional pre-screening requirements.
 Moreover, other entities and institutions are also requiring a preliminary due diligence process, on the basis of an environmental questionnaire.

 Signing the Form?

 Most environmental questionnaire forms do not require a signature or certification.
-However, it is not uncommon for consultants or institutions to include their own signature requirement on the questionnaire.
+However, it is not uncommon for consultants or institutions to include their own signature requirements on the questionnaire.
 The objective is to maintain an authentication factor, and hold those completing the form accountable for their answers.
 Nonetheless, all questionnaires (regardless of purpose or origin) are required to be performed in good faith.

 User Data Request Form